ryanamannion/gtown-passwords/languagemodel/README.md

 # Uniform and Cosine-Distance based Bi-Gram Language Model Generators for Passphrases

-## Uniform Password Generator
+## Uniform Model Password Generator

 Run the following to generate passwords using the uniform model on the customized dataset: <br />
 `python preprocess.py ` <br />
 `python similarities.py --use-uniform` <br />

-Run the following to generate passwords using the uniform model on the Reuters News Corpus: <br />
+Run the following to generate passwords using the uniform model on the Reuters News Corpus _(takes a while on a CPU)_: <br />
 `python preprocess.py --use-reuters ` <br />
 `python similarities.py --use-reuters --use-uniform` <br />

-The output passphrases are generated `in languagemodel/data/output`
+The output passphrases are generated in `languagemodel/data/output`

 ## Cosine-Distance Password Generator
 Run the following to generate passwords using the cosine-distance model on the customized dataset: <br />